Stationary acoustic black hole solutions in Bose-Einstein condensates and their Borel analysis: Resurgence phenomenon in the coefficients of series

-where, we pick the ``$+$'' sign in front since we perform the Laplace integration just below the real positive line.
+The actual resurgence relation, from \eqref{e:2DStationaryODE_resurgence_a1} becomes { } where, we pick the ``$+$'' sign in front since we perform the Laplace integration just below the real positive line.
 The terms with ${\left(-1\right)}^{k}$ do not give an imaginary contribution to the Laplace-Borel resummation.
 Therefore, the existence of $\left(a_{110}\right)_{k}$s in the resurgence relation \eqref{e:2DStationaryODE_resurgence_a1_actual}, does not really affect the reality condition on the transseries resummation, since the resurgence relation is a tool only for predicting (from the asymptotic behavior) imaginary ambiguity in the Laplace-Borel resummation of a divergent series.
 The resurgence relation \eqref{e:2DStationaryODE_resurgence_a1_actual} is in 2D, but a similar resurgence relation can also be written in 3D.

 Using resurgence relations for $\left(a_{1}\right)_{k}$ in 2D and 3D, with only the first 5 terms, we can get a really good agreement between the ratio $\frac{\left(a_{1}\right)_{k+1}}{\left(a_{1}\right)_{k}}$ obtained from the series coefficients of $f_{1}(u)$ and the same ratio obtained from the right-hand side of the resurgence relations as shown in Figs. \ref{fig:2D a[1][k+1]/a[1][k]} and \ref{fig:3D a[1][k+1]/a[1][k]}.